7 Must-Try Foods In Taiwan: The Ultimate Taiwan Food Guide

 There are no overpowering flavors.
 But there’s plenty of ginger and garlic.

-Peng Cheng Tang is a fun retro eatery for generous portions of traditional Taiwanese food.
+Peng Cheng Tang is a fun retro eatery in Taichung for generous portions of traditional Taiwanese food.
 Families dine amid stacks of vintage toys, old bottles of beer and historic bits of nostalgia.

 The entrance looks ordinary enough from the street, but inside it’s a visual feast of curiosities.
 The restaurant is one of the city’s best for seafood and authentic, no-frills local food.

-I have a delectable lunch during my visit to the showroom of Porcelain 1300, who aim to preserve this dying craft.
+I have a delectable lunch in Kaohsiung during my visit to the showroom of Porcelain 1300, who aim to preserve this dying craft.

 We feast on sushi and sashimi served on ice that showcases the silky lines of the porcelain.
 It also testifies to the Japanese influences in Taiwanese cuisine.